-Queen Anne group again challenges plan to ease restrictions on backyard cottages in Seattle
+Queen Anne group again challenges Seattle plan to ease restrictions on backyard cottages

 The Queen Anne Community Council is again seeking to block Seattle legislation that would ease restrictions on backyard cottages and mother-in-law apartments, also known as accessory dwelling units.

-The neighborhood group filed an appeal Thursday challenging the city’s environmental review of the changes championed by Councilmember Mike O’Brien.
+The neighborhood group filed an appeal Thursday challenging the city’s environmental review of the changes championed by City Councilmember Mike O’Brien and asking the Seattle Hearing Examiner to send the review back for modifications.

 The appeal likely will stop O’Brien from advancing the legislation for at least several months.
+An earlier challenge by the Queen Anne group previously kept the legislation parked for nearly two years.

-Under his top-choice proposal, Seattle would allow a cottage and a mother-in-law apartment on the same lot, would no longer require off-street parking for accessory units and would no longer require owners of properties with accessory units to live on site.
+Under O’Brien’s top-choice proposal, Seattle would allow a cottage and a mother-in-law apartment on the same lot, would no longer require off-street parking for accessory units and would no longer require owners of properties with accessory units to live on site.

+Cottages would be allowed on smaller lots and up to 12 unrelated people would be allowed to live on a lot with a cottage and a mother-in-law, up from eight unrelated people.

 The city also would move aggressively to limit the size of new single-family houses on properties with or without accessory units.

 Backyard cottages are stand-alone structures, while mother-in-law apartments are built inside houses.
+Proponents like O’Brien tout accessory units as a gentle way to add density in the city.

+Mother-in-law apartments have been allowed across the city since 1994 and backyard cottages since 2010.
+Not many have been constructed, however, with the city permitting an average of about 45 backyard cottages per year between 2010 and 2014.

 O’Brien began pushing to loosen regulations on the units in 2015, and a bare-bones city study said the proposed changes would have no significant negative impact on the environment.

 When the Queen Anne Community Council challenged that determination in 2016 and won, Seattle was ordered to conduct a more thorough review by completing an environmental impact statement.